 In lesbian couple In Vitro Fertilization treatment, both partners can participate in their conception.
 One partner provides the eggs, donor semen is used to create embryos, and one or more embryos are transferred into the other partner´s uterus.

-The complexity and cost of Vitrified Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization or Donor Egg IVF treatment.
+The complexity and cost of Cryopreserved Embryo Transfer treatment is less than if you were to repeat a full In Vitro Fertilization, Soft-IVF, or Donor Egg IVF treatment.